 Combined Task Force 151 (CTF 151) is one of three task forces operated by Combined Maritime Forces (CMF).

-In accordance with United Nations Security Council Resolutions, and in cooperation with CMF coastal states, CTF 151’s mission is to deter and disrupt piracy and armed robbery at sea and to engage with regional and other partners to build capacity and improve relevant capabilities in order to protect global maritime commerce and secure freedom of navigation.
+In accordance with United Nations Security Council Resolutions, and in cooperation with CMF coastal states, CTF 151’s mission is to deter, disrupt and suppress piracy and armed robbery at sea and to engage with regional and other partners to strengthen relevant capabilities in order to protect global maritime commerce and secure freedom of navigation.

-CTF 151 was established in January 2009 with a specific piracy mission-based mandate, currently endorsed under UNSCR 2316.
-This has now been expanded to include conducting wider maritime security operations in support of CMF
+CTF 151 was established in January 2009 with a specific piracy mission-based mandate, currently endorsed under UNSCR 2500 (2019).
+This has now been expanded to include conducting wider maritime security operations in support of CMF.

 Modern day piracy off the coast of Somalia has grown from the economic, social and political strife that has gripped the country since the mid-1990s.
 The rise of piracy in the region can be linked directly to the fall of the government in 1991 when gangs operated under local clan loyalty and warlord leadership facilitated by the vacuum of national governance.